Hoyasumii/avengers-endgame/README.md

 CLINT BARTON: Yeah, well, I don't want you to, because I– Natasha, you know what I've done.
 You know what I've become.

-NATASHA ROMANOFF: I don't judge peop
+NATASHA ROMANOFF: I don't judge peopl